Outdoor Education

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

-Cost: $230 plus HST for one program or $425 plus HST per class for full day
+Cost: $230 plus HST for one program or $425 plus HST per class for two programs.
+Maximum 30 students in each class

-Ontario Curriculum Links: Science and Technology, Understanding Life Systems – Needs and characteristics of living things
+Ontario Curriculum Links: Science and Technology: Life Systems – Needs and Characteristics of Living Things, Earth and Space Systems – Daily and Seasonal Changes

 Description: What do a chef, builder, and water scientist have in common?
 Students will take on these exciting roles as they become the Guardians of Terra Cotta.
 Through hands-on investigations they will become involved in a fast-paced adventure to ensure the animals are able to find the food, water and shelter they need to survive.